 Utilize your new 96 Gallon trash toter plus (3 quality) additional bags, 20lbs and less in weight or able to be lifted with one hand OR (1) 50 gallon personal can. *Additional bags subject to additional charge.
 Please see bulk page for more details

 Utilize your new 96 Gallon recycle toter & 3 CLEAR bags OR 2 bundles of flattened cardboard.
 Cardboard must be broken down, flattened and bundled by twine or tape.
 Clear “recycle” bags can be purchased at many locations including online at Amazon, Home Depot, and Lowes.

-One standard bulk item per week.
-Non-standard bulk items are subject to additional charge.
-All bulk items both standard and non-standard must be called in and scheduled at least 24 hours ahead of your normal pick up day.
+All bulk item pickups must be called in and scheduled at least 24 hours ahead of your normal pick up day.
 For example- Bulk items for a Wednesday service day must be scheduled by 5 PM Monday.
 To schedule a bulk pick up, and receive a price quote, please call the office (610-754-0103) or email email@example.com

 Grass clippings make up a large percentage of the household waste produced each year.
 About 1,000 square feet of lawn can produce 200 to 500 pounds of clippings during a Pennsylvania growing season.

 Grass cycling is a simple alternative to bagging grass clippings.
 Simply leave the clippings on your lawn, where they break down in 7 to 14 days.
 The grass clippings act as top-dressing fertilizer and help keep your lawn green and healthy.